schollz/cowyodel/README.md

 - [wormhole](XX)
 - [piknik](XX)

-*cowyodel* is not nessecarily more innovative than these, but it has the added advntage of being able to use a public web server to directly edit documents that you upload, and also its < 1k LOC.
+*cowyodel* does not represent a significant innovation over these tools.
+However, there are some advantages that *cowyodel* provides:

+- Trust.
+You can run your own *cowyo* server on a domain you trust.
+- Direct edting.
+You can directly edit plaintext documents on the *cowyo* server using the web interface.
+- Simplicity.
+The codebase is < 1k LOC, and is straightforward to understand.

 Development
 ===========